 DIVISION OF HEALTH, SCIENCES & ATHLETICS

-The 2015 APPLICATION form and instructions are available on the Application Procedure Link on the left side
+The 2016 APPLICATION form and instructions will be available on the Application Procedure Link on the left side for your information -

 The El Camino College Radiologic Technology Program is a fully Accredited program National Accreditation : The Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850 Chicago, IL 60606 (312)704-5300 Fax# 312-704-5304 firstname.lastname@example.org